depth-buffer/text-to-stereogram/README.md

   a large image gets so large that it is difficult to track over the entire surface without breaking away, and/or you've tried everything else but still have some repeating phantom objects, tweaking the `-l` argument can help.
-By reducing it, you limit the amount of distance between the nearest and furthest elements, "compressing" the image into a smaller depth range.
+By increasing it, you limit the amount of distance between the nearest and furthest elements, "compressing" the image into a smaller depth range.
 This also keeps the pattern longer at its shortest points, which can eliminate accidentally getting some earlier geometry "stuck" in the repeating part.
 * There are two kinds of autostereogram: ones designed to be viewed by going cross-eyed (described above), and ones designed to be viewed by going "wall-eyed" (eyes go outwards until there's an overlap, instead of inwards).